gurgleapps/pico-pi/README.md

 # Coding Environment

 Pressing the BOOTSEL button on the pico board and plugging it in via USB will mount the pico as a mass storage device.
 You simply copy over a .uf2 file to change the firmware on your pico.

+**Reset Button Tip**

+You can wire a momentary switch between Run pin (pin 30) and ground to reset the Pico.
+You can also use this instead of unplugging and plugging back in to mount as USB storage.
+[Here is a link to a demo and further info.](https://www.youtube.com/watch?v=1xWvFvWgBDg)

 A good place to get started is micro python, or circuit python.
 You can also build your own firmware in C/C++ using the SDK.